josefernandoferreiragomes/DocumentationRep/GenerateProxyClients.md

 :: Create the console client project (DemoClient) dotnet new console -n DemoClient

-:: Create the SOAP service project (SoapServer)
-:: (For SOAP, we’ll use CoreWCF in an ASP.NET Core “empty” web project) dotnet new web -n SoapServer
 ```

 Then add all projects to the solution: